arjun-menon/pypage/ReadMe.rst

 Todos
 -----

+- Raw tag

 - Include tag

 - Optional close tag in the form of "endtag"

 - Loop controls (continue & break)

+- Function tag

+- Handle user code errors gracefully with an optional "embed_errors" option

+- Raise an error for 2 sec+ while loops.

-- Disallow ';' in single-line code tags -- for consistency, and to avoid quoted semicolon problems.
+- Support '=' assignment in single-line code tags
-- support '=' single equals in {{ ... }} single line

 - (Maybe) Provide Jinja2-like filter (|) by overloading the bitwise OR operator (if possible).